yoelpc4/laravel-cloudinary/README.md

 The secure option is applied when generating url from storage, when `secure = true` will used `https` otherwise `secure = false` will used `http` as protocol.

-The extensions option is applied when generating resource type & public id whenever we call storage method such as write, writeStream, url, has, etc. Registers the appropriate file extensions according to cloudinary resource type e.g: png in image, mp4 in video, xlsx in raw, for audio files registers in video. `The default resource type is image`, for more reference see https://cloudinary.com/documentation/image_upload_api_reference#upload_method.
+The resource_types option is applied when generating resource type & public id whenever we call storage method such as write, writeStream, url, has, etc. Registers the appropriate file extensions according to cloudinary resource type e.g: png in image, mp4 in video, xlsx in raw, for audio files registers in video. `The default resource type is image`, for more reference see https://cloudinary.com/documentation/image_upload_api_reference#upload_method.